IlyaKamovich/express-typescript/README.md

 ## Description

-This is a basic example of using Express, TypeScript and MongoD [Express Typescript MongoDB](https://github.com/IlyaKamovich/express-typescript).
+This is a advanced example of using Express, TypeScript and MongoDB [Express Typescript MongoDB](https://github.com/IlyaKamovich/express-typescript).

 The [master](https://github.com/IlyaKamovich/express-typescript) branch represents the version with **MongoDB**.

 ## Installation

-1.  `npm instal`
+1.  `npm install`
 2. Add MongoDB URI to your config (development, production, and staging)

 ## Running